spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/advanced-usage/adding-extra-files-to-a-backup.md

 ```

-You can use that event to add extra files to the manifest.
+You can use that event to add extra files to the manifest as in the example below where the extra files are passed as an array to the addFiles() method.

 ```php
 use Spatie\Backup\Events\BackupManifestWasCreated;